 - Peer Health Advocates (InTouch)

 How can I request a speaker?

-Health Promotion and Wellness offers presentations to RSOs, teams, Houses, and departments.
+UChicago Student Wellness offers presentations to RSOs, teams, Houses, and departments.
 Topics include alcohol and other drugs, body image/self-esteem, mindfulness, self-care, sexual health promotion, sleep education, and stress management.
 Please complete a request form to get started.